seregazhuk/seregazhuk.github.io_old/_posts/2017-07-13-reatcphp-http-server.md

 $loop->run();
 {% endhighlight %}

 The main logic of the server is placed in the callback, which is passed to the constructor.
 This callback is being executed for each incoming request.
 It accepts an instance of the `Request` object and returns `Response` object.
-It our case we return the same static string `Hello world` to each request.
+In our case, we return the same static string `Hello world` to each request.
 And if we open now `127.0.0.1:8000` in the browsers will see our `Hello world` response.
 Nice!

 <p class="text-center image">
     <img src="/assets/images/posts/reactphp/hello-http-server.png" alt="hello server" class="">